kalialucard/Password-Strength-Checker/README.md

 ## Getting Started

 To get this project up and running on your local machine, you'll need to have [Node.js](https://nodejs.org/) installed (which includes `npm`).
+This will work on any major operating system (Windows, macOS, Linux).

 ### Installation & Setup (Local Development)